DavidHlavacek/PythonPlatformGame/README.md

 - **Basic Enemies**: Avoid comets, bullets, and spikes coming from the ground.
 - **Pixel-Perfect Collision**: Experience precise collision detection for a smooth gameplay experience.
 - **Parabolic/Physics-Perfect Jump**: Realistic jumping mechanics to enhance the platforming challenge.
-- **Score Tracking**: Keep track of your survival time and aim for a high score.
+- **Sprite Animation**: Animated sprites for more lively and engaging visuals.

 ## Prerequisites 📋
 Before running the Python platform game, ensure you have the following prerequisites installed on your system: